jashvira/policy-gradient-experiments/README.md

 - Ensure MBPP JSONL splits exist under `datasets/mbpp/` (e.g., `mbpp_valid.jsonl`).
 - Ports: vLLM on 8000, SandboxFusion on 8080 (no conflict).
 - If vLLM telemetry causes permission issues, set `VLLM_NO_USAGE_STATS=1` before starting the server.

+- Model: ensure `.models/Qwen2.5-Coder-3B` exists (see `SETUP.md` step 5 for a one-liner download).
+- Dependencies: `uv sync` installs `verifiers[all]` so optional verifier components are available out of the box.